jseutens/aati-wp-finetuning/svn/trunk/readme.txt

 Included in the comments of the script from where I got each entry.

 == Changelog ==
+= 0.5.1 =
+* BUG FIX: PHP Warning:  Use of undefined constant wpcf7log_filter_spam - assumed 'wpcf7log_filter_spam' (this will throw an Error in a future version of PHP)
 = 0.5.0 =
 * added logging cf7 submissions for fail2ban (only usefull if fail2ban is active)
 * added translations